Offline Equilibrium Finding: Rationale Behind OEF

-\textbf{Why offline equilibrium finding?} In games with complex dynamics like table tennis games or football games~\cite{kurach2020google}, it is difficult to build a realistic simulator or learn the policy during playing the game.
+\textbf{Why Offline Equilibrium Finding?} In games with complex dynamics like table tennis games or football games~\cite{kurach2020google}, it is difficult to build a realistic simulator or learn the policy during playing the game.
 A remedy is to learn the policy from the historical game data.
-Therefore, we propose OEF as a process of \emph{finding the NE strategy of the underlying game, given a fixed dataset collected by an unknown exploration strategy}.
-The OEF is similar to Offline RL but poses several unique challenges: i) the canonical solution concept is the game-theoretic mixed Nash equilibrium, which requires an iterative procedure of computing responses; ii) the games have at least two players who play against each other, which increases sensitivity to distribution shift and other uncertainties when compared with traditional Offline RL; and iii) the distribution shifts of the opponents' actions and the game are coupled, which brings difficulties to distinguish and address them.
+Therefore, we propose the \emph{offline equilibrium finding} (OEF) problem: \begin{displayquote} \emph{Given a fixed dataset $\mathcal{D}$ collected by an unknown behavior strategy $\sigma$, find an equilibrium strategy profile $\sigma^*$ of the underlying game.} \end{displayquote} The OEF problem is similar to the offline RL problem but poses several unique challenges: i) the canonical solution concept is the game-theoretic mixed NE, which requires an iterative procedure of computing best responses; ii) the games have at least two players who play against each other, which increases sensitivity to distribution shift and other uncertainties when compared with traditional offline RL; and iii) the distribution shifts of opponents' actions and the dynamic of the game are coupled, which brings difficulties to distinguish and address them.

-\textbf{Why Opponent Modeling is not enough?} Opponent modeling is used to predict the opponents' behavior strategies, in both single and multi-agent reinforcement learning~\cite{he2016opponent}.
-However, just predicting the opponents' behaviors is not enough because the opponents in OEF are not fixed but always best responding to the agent's strategy.
-In this work, we apply imitation learning, which is also used in opponent modeling, to learn the behavior cloning policy, and the experimental results show that simply applying the behavior cloning policy is not enough.

-\textbf{Why Empirical Game Theoretic Analysis (EGTA) cannot work?} The EGTA was proposed to reduce the complexity of large economic systems in electronic commerce~\cite{wellman2006methods}.
-It evolved into two main directions: strategic reasoning for simulation-based games~\cite{wellman2006methods} and evolutionary dynamical analysis of agent behavior inspired by evolutionary game theory~\cite{tuyls2018generalised}.
-The basic idea of EGTA is to use a sampled strategy to play the game and estimate the empirical game from the simulation's results.
-This should consequently provide insights into the structure of the original game.
-PSRO~\cite{lanctot2017unified} is thus a specific case of EGTA.
-The primary difference between EGTA's setting and OEF is that in OEF the strategy used to generate the offline data remains unknown, precluding EGTA from being used for OEF.